 This chromatograph is equipped with:

-- MSD Agilent 5977A mass spectrometer and NPD nitrogen phosphor detector
+- Mass spectrometer and NPD nitrogen phosphor detector

 The chromatograph, by separating the analysed samples into individual organic compounds, permits: